L i s a K a n D e

 STILL THINKING.
 Hmmm...
 For

-now they are securely stowed away and protected.
-Ha ha - and all mine. (mid 2004) Jan Small, a fabulous fused glass artist and instructor from Florida, gifted me with a bunch of her fused cabochons in 2004 when we met through Ebay.
+(Mid 2004) Jan Small, a fabulous fused glass artist and instructor from Florida, gifted me with a bunch of her fused cabochons in 2004 when we met through Ebay.
 I have rarely seen fused glass as beautiful as Jan's and her gift inspired me to bezel set the cabs into this creation.
 Each bezel is hand fabricated.
 Beaded silver wire was used to adorn the cabochons and the beaded rings were individually soldered onto each bezel setting.
 The bezel set cabochons were then linked together with two delicate scrolls which were hand wound with simple hand tools.
 It was a challenge to solder the scrolled links to the bezel setting and there were many trials and errors but the results were well worth the effort.
 Since less is more, the bracelet ends with a handcrafted hook closure.
 Thanks Jan for this inspiration!
 (Click the pictures for a larger view)

 |